How To Play Bingo Tutorial

 The game continues until a player yells ‘bingo!’, which signals that they’ve marked off all the numbers that form a winning pattern on their card.
 Their card is checked by a staff member, and the game will either end, or continue, depending on the rules of the venue, and the number of prizes up for grabs.

 For those who seek the thrill of betting but are reluctant to leave the comfort of their home, online bingo is the next best option.
-With the demand for at-home entertainment increasing, online bingo has become one of the most rapidly growing type of online gambling.
-In 2004 the UK had 20 online bingo sites, today you can find over 350 on the web.
+With the demand for at-home entertainment increasing, online bingo has become one of the most rapidly growing variations of online gambling.
+In 2004 the UK had 20 online bingo sites, and today you can find over 500 of them across the web.

 The process of online bingo is similar to that of land-based: You enter in a (virtual) game, choose the number of cards you’d like, listen to the numbers being called, and declare when you’ve got a winning card.
 However online, the talking must be done via chat, the cards are marked on your computer screen, and a win is announced with the click of a mouse.
 Just like land-based bingo, card styles and winning patterns can differ from game to game.
 Online bingo is already prominent in the United States and Europe and is expected to grow in Spain, Asia, and Latin America.